chrisxkeith/commute-time-aggregator/README.md

 * __Can break any time Google decides to change the HTML structure of their Maps page.__
 * Writes duration, time stamp and route to tab-separated file
-* Waze has similar functionality, but does not show a range of times.
-* _if you want to try Google Chrome browser (doesn't work yet)_
-  * Download ChromeDriver from https://sites.google.com/a/chromium.org/chromedriver/downloads (click on "Latest Release" link)
-  * Extract from zip
-  * Add to path : C:\Users\<you>\Downloads\ ... appropriate directory ...